The Master of Management in Health Care program cost for the 2022-23 academic year:

-We will consider a limited number of health are professionals who are not sponsored on a space available basis.
-They will need to meet admission requirements and unless self employed have the endorsement e.g. a recommendation to attend as well as support for fulfilling course requirements such as scheduled class time from their employer.
+We will consider a limited number of health care professionals who are not sponsored on a space-available basis.
+They will need to meet admission requirements and, unless self-employed, have the endorsement (e.g., a recommendation to attend) as well as support for fulfilling course requirements such as scheduled class time from their employer.

 Accepted students who are not sponsored may be grouped with others to work on a project of the faculty's choosing rather than on a strategic initiative for their own organizations.
 Every effort will be made to assign a project in the student's area of interest, but we cannot guarantee the outcome.